pitchmuc/aepp/docs/main.md

 * localFolder: OPTIONAL: the local folder where to extract the sandbox.
 If not provided, it will use the current working directory and name the * folder the name of the sandbox.
 * artifact: REQUIRED: the id or the name of the artifact to export.
 * artifactType: REQUIRED: the type of artifact to export.
 Possible values are: 'class','schema','fieldgroup','datatype','descriptor','dataset','identity','audience', 'mergepolicy'
-* region: OPTIONAL: the region of the sandbox (default: nld2).
-This is used to fetch the correct API endpoints for the identities.
-    Possible values: "va7","aus5", "can2", "ind2"

 The reason to use that extractSandboxArtifacts methods is documented on [Local File Usage](./localfilesusage.md)